“I don’t have a suitable photo.”

 These are just a few of the excuses I hear for not having a photo.
 It is essential that you have a photo on LinkedIn for many reasons.

-- Many people will not accept invitations to link with you if there’s no photo.
+- Many people will not accept invitations to connect with you if there’s no photo.

-- People who may not recognize your name but will know you if they see a photo.
+- People may not recognize your name but will know you if they see a photo.

-- There may be many people with your name and it may make it hard for people to find you.
+- There may be many people with the same name and it may make it hard for people to find you.

 - A photo is inviting and encourages people to engage with you.